 Oral exams are a crucial part of a dental appointment at our Naperville office.
 A comprehensive oral exam is an examination that covers the entire mouth and includes screening for oral cancer, periodontal disease, tooth decay, and other issues that may affect your teeth, gums, or jawbone.
 This type of exam can also be referred to as a "full mouth" or "comprehensive" exam because it checks every area of your mouth for potential problems.

-After your exam, you and Dr. Shah will work together to develop your personal treatment plan.
+After your exam, you and your Naperville dentist will work together to develop your personal treatment plan.
 A treatment plan is a detailed outline of the recommended procedures and services.
 Typically, it includes a timeline for each service and information about what you can expect to happen during your appointment.

 We understand that all smiles are unique and as such, no treatment plan is one-size-fits-all.
 We take the time to walk you through all your possible treatment options to choose the right course for you based on your budget, schedule, and goals.
 Whether it’s scheduling your next consultation or getting you in for a filling, we’ll take it one step at a time, together.